cbrown1/gustav/README.md

     - `Condition` : A unique combination of levels across the experimental variables.
 Each condition has a unique condition number, assigned by gustav, that can be used to identify or specify that condition.

     - `Block`: A block is a group of one or more trials, run in a given condition (ie., in which the levels of each variable are held constant).
+For an adaptive procedure, this might be referred to as a run.

     - `Trial`: An event which usually involves presenting a stimulus to the subject, and soliciting a response, among other things.